 - It may be like the average episode, but seeing the other four kids (Gus wasn't in the episode) going through drastic measures to get T.J. out of detention shows how much they care for him, and it kinda warms your heart a little.T.J.: You've done something never done before.
 You guys are the best friend a kid could ever ask for.

 The New Kid

-Right after T.J. and the gang finish their tour of the school to Gus, he begins crying because he's been to twelve schools in the past six years, yet no one has ever been so nice to him before.
+- Right after T.J. and the gang finish their tour of the school to Gus, he begins crying because he's been to twelve schools in the past six years and no one's ever been this nice to him before.

-Even though T.J. and Spinelli were grossed out after their Test Kiss, their kiss was still an adorable scene (And it's also implied that they really did enjoy it).
+- Even though T.J. and Spinelli were grossed out after their Practice Kiss, their kiss was still an adorable scene (And it's also implied that they really did enjoy it).

 The Great Jungle Gym Standoff

-And the reason why Old Rusty was so important to T.J.: That's where he met the other four kids in kindergarten on the first day of school.
+- And the reason why Old Rusty was so important to T.J.: That's where he met the rest of the gang (minus Gus) on the first day of Kindergarten back when they first started elementary school.

 Big Brother Chad

 - The ending, where Vince accepts the fact that Chad is a geek.Chad: Hey, just because I'm a geek doesn't mean I'm not a cool geek!